determined-ai/determined/docs/reference/reference-training/training/api-pytorch-trainer-reference.rst

 All of the arguments are optional, but ``hparams`` and ``exp_conf`` are used to set the corresponding variables on ``PyTorchTrialContext``.
 So if not passed in, calling ``context.get_hparams()`` or ``context.get_experiment_config()`` will fail in local-training mode.

+``aggregation_frequency`` configures the number of batches before gradients are exchanged in
+    distributed training.
+This value is configured here because it is used in context.wrap_optimizer.

 ``DistributedContext`` can be optionally passed in to manually configure distributed training;
 otherwise, it will be automatically initialized from the launch layer.